 - Official GRE Scores and a copy of the unofficial GRE scores.
 Official test scores must be reported directly to Stanford from Educational Testing Service (ETS).
 Stanford’s ETS institutional code is 4704; an individual department code number is not necessary.
 Please be sure to list Stanford University as a Score Recipient in addition to listing it as your Graduate Institution (GI).

 - Preliminary Program Proposal

-Please email our Student Services Administrator after you’ve submitted the online application with your name and the quarter you wish to start the coterminal program.
+*Please send an email to the Student Services Administrator after you’ve submitted the online application with your name and the quarter you wish to begin the coterminal program.

 Quarter of Matriculation

 July 13, 2020, 11:59pm PST

 February 12, 2021, 11:59pm PST

 May 3, 2021, 11:59pm PST

 June 1, 2021

 Applicants will be notified of the admission decision in writing, typically 3 - 4 weeks after the application deadline.
 If a student is approved for admission into the coterminal program, the student must respond to the Student Services Administrator within the same quarter the offer of admission was made.